Netflix Moves Gaming Focus to Cloud and TV

 Which games are currently available on Netflix TV?

-Current TV-based titles include Boggle, Pictionary, and LEGO Party, with a redesigned FIFA football game planned for 2026.
+TV-based titles include Boggle, Pictionary, and LEGO Party.
+A redesigned FIFA football game is coming in 2026.

 Do Netflix games cost extra?